Table of Contents

-You can use the following basic syntax to load multiple packages in R at once:
+The following basic syntax demonstrates how to load multiple packages in R efficiently using iteration:

 lapply(some_packages, library, character.only=TRUE)

-The following code shows how to summarize a dataset in R and create a plot using three different packages:
+The following code shows how to summarize a dataset in R and create a plot by loading each required package individually:

-Using this code, we’re able to load all three packages and produce a plot that summarizes the values in a dataset.
+Using this code, we were able to load all three packages and produce a plot that summarizes the values in a dataset.
+The resulting plot is displayed below:

 #define vector of packages to load